Jordan Elliott: Cleveland Browns

 Elliott was selected by the Cleveland Browns in the third round with the 88th overall pick of the 2020 NFL draft.
 He signed his rookie contract with the Browns on July 2, 2020.
 After two years in a rotational role, he was a full-time starter in 2022 and 2023.

 San Francisco 49ers

 On March 14, 2024, Elliott signed a two-year contract with the San Francisco 49ers.
 In 2024 he saw his role in the team increase due to injuries to Kevin Givens and Javon Hargrave.
-He played 15 games and started 13, recording 19 tackles, two tackles for losses, and two quarterback hits.
+Elliott played 15 games and started 13, recording 19 tackles, two tackles for losses, and two quarterback hits.
 He missed one game in October with a knee injury and another in November with a concussion.

+Tennessee Titans

+On March 12, 2026, Elliott signed a two-year, $8 million contract with the Tennessee Titans.